 But that isn’t what happened.
 Instead, the changes to the ACA actually placate groups that had some reasons to oppose the law but others to support it.

-Principal among these are labor unions which lobbied heavily against the Cadillac Tax.
-The opposed the tax because one of the long-time perks of union membership has been lavish benefit plans, including expensive health insurance.
+Principal among these is labor unions which lobbied heavily against the Cadillac Tax.
+They opposed the tax because one of the long-time perks of union membership has been lavish benefit plans, including expensive health insurance.
 The tax on high-priced health plans limited the compensation that unions could extract from employers.
 But members of labor unions are mostly Democrats, and removing the Cadillac Tax eliminates the one barrier members likely have to supporting the signature legislative achievement of the sitting Democratic president.

 Another group with split loyalties is the medical device industry.
 Expanded coverage under the ACA allows more patients to access the devices and products manufactured and sold by the industry.
 That, in part, was enough of a rationale to ask the industry to pay a higher tax on their products.
 With the delay (and possible eventual repeal) of the medical device tax, the industry can now accept the new business without the added taxes.